A voice shaping the conversation on culture, community, and change.

 Discover Her Story

-Faith Massey is a policy researcher and community organizer with a passion for dismantling systemic inequities that disproportionately affect the Black community.
-She holds a Bachelor of Arts in Sociology with an emphasis in quantitative research methods from American University, where she will be honored with the President's Award at her upcoming graduation ceremony.
+Faith Massey is a policy researcher and community organizer dedicated to dismantling systemic inequities that disproportionately affect Black communities.
+She graduated magna cum laude with a Bachelor of Arts in Sociology, emphasizing quantitative research methods, from American University, where she received the President’s Award at commencement.

-Faith is the recipient of two prestigious honors: the Obama-Chesky Voyager Scholarship — a $25,000 scholarship paired with a $10,000 public service grant — and the Faith and Politics John Lewis Scholars program, a bipartisan initiative that educates participants on nonviolent civil rights history and activism in honor of Congressman John Lewis's legacy.
+Faith is the recipient of two prestigious honors: the Obama–Chesky Voyager Scholarship (a $25,000 scholarship plus a $10,000 public service grant) and the Faith & Politics John Lewis Scholars program, a bipartisan initiative that educates participants on nonviolent civil rights history and activism in honor of Congressman John Lewis.

-Her research applies data-driven analysis, leveraging applied statistics and data science to examine the real-world impacts of policy.
-She has pursued advanced study at the Harvard Kennedy School and Georgetown University, and has conducted health policy research at the Icahn School of Medicine at Mount Sinai.
+Her research uses applied statistics and data science to analyze the real-world impacts of policy.
+She pursued advanced study in policy analysis at the Harvard Kennedy School and in data science and applied statistics at Georgetown University, and conducted health policy research at the Icahn School of Medicine at Mount Sinai.

 For speaking engagements, media inquiries, collaborations, or general correspondence.